apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/hint.en.md

 ## Introduction

-ShardingSphere uses ThreadLocal to manage sharding-columns and sharding-values.
-Developers can use HintManager to add sharding conditions by coding, sharding conditions effective only on current thread.
+ShardingSphere uses `ThreadLocal` to manage sharding key value or hint route.
+Users can program to add sharding conditions to `HintManager`, and the condition only take effect within the current thread.

-Main usages of Hint:
+Main application situations of Hint:

-1. Sharding column does not exist in SQL or tables in databases, but exist in external business logic.
-Therefore, it is possible to get the sharding result by Hint.
+1. Sharding field does not exist in SQL or database table structure, but in external business logic.

-2. Mandatory Master routing strategy based in Hint.
+So users can operate data according to external sharding results designated by hint.

+2. Force to do some data operations in the master database.

-## Sharding with hint
+## Data Sharding Based on Hint

 ### configuration

-Hint is used for mandatory data sharding, which requires HintManager to be used together with database or table ShardingStrategy.
-If configuring DatabaseShardingStrategy with hint strategy, HintManager can be used to inject the database sharding value.
-Similarly, if configuring TableShardingStrategy with hint strategy, you can inject table sharding values using HintManager.
-Therefore, before Hint is used, Hint sharding strategy needs to be configured.

-The code is as follows:
+It needs to use `HintManager` along with sharding strategy configurations when using hint to enforce data sharding.
+If `DatabaseShardingStrategy` is configured with hint sharding algorithms, users can use `HintManager` to inject sharding database results.
+In a similar way, if `TableShardingStrategy` is configured with hint sharding algorithms, users can also use `HintManager` to inject sharding table results.
+So it is necessary to configure hint sharding algorithms before using hint.

+Here are codes to refer to:

 ```yaml
 shardingRule: